This article is about the Bharat Ratna Award, the highest civilian award in India. This topic is an important part of UPSC and other government exams.

 - The medallion is designed like the leaf of pipal tree with sunburst in the center and Bharat Ratna is engraved underneath it.

-- On the backside, Indian emblem of India is embossed and Satyameva Jayate is inscribed in Devanagari script.
+- On the backside, the emblem of India is embossed and Satyameva Jayate is inscribed in Devanagari script.

-- The medallion is worn around the neck using white ribbon.
+- The medallion is worn around the neck using a white ribbon.

 - The award does not carry any monetary endowment.

 - The award was initially restricted to accomplishments in the literature, science, arts, and public services, but the government of India expanded the conditions to comprise “any field of human endeavor” in 2011.

 - There is no written provision that Bharat Ratna should be awarded to Indian citizens only.